callumj/weave/README.md

 Weave is a tool that allows you to generate configuration packages for your varying configuration groups.
 It merges your base with each configuration group, while also applying exclusions.

+* References a core configuration repository and want to distribute sensitive parts to specific hosts.
-Weave produces Tar Gzip archives (optional AES encrypted) which can be extracted onto your target for instant use.
+* Tar Gzip archives (optional AES encrypted) which can be extracted onto your target for instant use.

-Weave is useful if you have a core configuration repository and want to distribute sensitive parts to specific hosts.

-Weave supports downloading packages from HTTP endpoints, if the package is stored with an eTag Weave will only download the package after a change is made.
+* Supports downloading packages from HTTP endpoints, if the package is stored with an eTag Weave will only download the package after a change is made.
 Inversely you can use Weave's built in S3 support to automatically upload modified files after generation.
+* Support for `post_extraction.sh` and `pre_extraction.sh` callback scripts, which will be called before and after extraction **when** a new configuration is downloaded.

 I use Weave to generate configuration groups for specific Docker hosts, ensuring they only get the sensitive Dockerfiles they need and nothing more.